Managing Inventory Servers

 - Tracking change history.
 For details, see Viewing the Change History.

 - Sending out alert notifications.
 For details, seeConfiguring Alerts .

 - Detecting and resolving audit conflicts.
 For details, see Conflict Policy.

 Alloy Discovery supports multiple Inventory Server instances for a single Alloy Discovery database.
-When you configure a Site, you associate it with a particular Inventory Server instance, and that server performs all Inventory Server tasks for the Site.
-You can associate multiple Sites with a single Inventory Server instance.
+When you configure a Site, you associate it with a particular Inventory Server instance, and that server instance runs all discovery and audit tasks for the Site.
+However, only the primary instance uploads and processes all snapshots that other inventory servers collect.